Some tips on creating a high-impact and visually pleasing dashboard, such as this simple climate change "poster":

 By default the image is "On top of views" and opacity is set quite low.
 Try adjusting the opacity later once you have some charts and text added.

-Alternatively, if you don't want to overlay views or have a simpler layout, leave as "Auto", which is easier to align views in rows and columns.
+Alternatively, if you don't want to overlay views, or have a simpler layout, leave the layout as "Auto", which might make it easier to align views in rows and columns.

 For this kind of dashboard you typically want to deselect "Enable mobile mode".
 In combination with "Can grow" from above, you'll end up with a beautiful dashboard that scales up and down like an image, without changing how it looks.